SprocketBot/sprocket-infra/docs-output/POSTMORTEM.md

 ### Phase 5: Routing Hell (Oct 26-27, 2025)
 **Goal**: Support multiple access patterns

+**Conversation Context**: The conversations reveal the systematic approach to solving routing:
+- User: "The platform needed to be accessible via: Local development (.localhost domains), LAN access (Direct IP), Tailscale access, Production (Real domain)"
+- Recognition that "Traefik routing is based on Host header" was the root cause

 #### The Problem
 The platform needed to be accessible via:
 1. **Local development**: `.localhost` domains (127.0.0.1)